 Frequently Asked Workers’ Compensation Questions

-Bernard Kaplan founded our law firm more than 50 years ago.
-Today, his son Kenneth Kaplan carries on the tradition of providing skilled legal representation to people who have been hurt at work.
-With locations in Wayne and Hackensack, we serve injured people across New Jersey.
+Bernard Kaplan founded the Law Offices of Kaplan & Kaplan, P.C. more than 50 years ago.
+Today, his son, Kenneth Kaplan carries on the tradition of providing skilled legal representation to people who have been hurt at work.
+With locations in North Haledon and Hackensack, we serve injured people across New Jersey.

 Get Answers Today

-Here are some common questions and answers regarding disability benefits that our New Jersey workers’ compensation lawyers have heard over the years.
+Here are some common questions and answers regarding New Jersey workers’ compensation that our lawyers have heard over the years.

 Q: What do I do after I have been injured at work?